parasgidd/std_cells/README.md

 # std_cells
-This rep contains standard cells AOI22 and OA32
+This rep contains inverter & full adder & subtractor combined circuit file. other blocks will be uploaded soon. to run these you will ngspice tool & Google Skywater130 pdk files.